-Gammaplex is indicated for the replacement therapy in adults with primary humoral immunodeficiency (PI).
-This includes, but is not limited to, the humoral immune defect in common variable immunodeficiency, X-linked agammaglobulinemia, congenital agammaglobulinemia, Wiskott-Aldrich syndrome and severe combined immunodeficiencies.
+Gammaplex 10% (immune globulin intravenous [human], 10% liquid) is indicated for replacement therapy in primary humoral immunodeficiency (PI) in adults and pediatric patients two years of age and older.
+This includes, but is not limited to, the humoral immune defect in common variable immunodeficiency, X-linked agammaglobulinemia, congenital agammaglobulinemia, Wiskott-Aldrich syndrome, and severe combined immunodeficiencies.

-Gammaplex is also indicated for the treatment in adults with chronic immune thrombocytopenic purpura (ITP).
+Gammaplex 10% is also indicated for the treatment of chronic immune thrombocytopenic purpura (ITP) in adults.

-Gammaplex is contraindicated in patients who have had a history of anaphylactic or severe systemic reactions to human immune globulin; an hereditary intolerance to fructose, also in infants and neonates for whom sucrose or fructose tolerance has not been established and IgA deficient patients with antibodies to IgA and a history of hypersensitivity.
+Gammaplex 10% is contraindicated in patients who have had an anaphylactic or severe systemic reaction to the administration of human immune globulin and IgA-deficient patients with antibodies to IgA and a history of hypersensitivity.

 In patients at risk of developing acute renal failure, monitor renal function, including blood urea nitrogen (BUN), serum creatinine and urine output.
 Hyperproteinemia, increased serum viscosity, and hyponatremia may occur in patients receiving IGIV therapy.

-Gammaplex is made from human plasma and may contain infectious agents, e.g. viruses and, theoretically, the Creutzfeldt-Jakob disease agent.
-No cases of transmission of viral diseases or CJD have been associated with the use of Gammaplex.
+Gammaplex 10% is made from human plasma and may contain infectious agents, e.g. viruses and, theoretically, the Creutzfeldt-Jakob disease agent.
+No cases of transmission of viral diseases or CJD have been associated with the use of Gammaplex 10%.